 Tal Alster

-Tal Alster is an urban planner and postdoc fellow at The Hebrew University’s Geography Department.
+Tal Alster is an urban planner and postdoctoral fellow at The Hebrew University’s Geography Department.
 He works as a housing and urbanism policy consultant for cities and governments.

 Tamara Winter